islandoftex/arara/README.md

 ## The team

-`arara`, the cool TeX automation tool, is brought to you by Paulo Cereda, Marco Daniel, Brent Longborough and Nicola Talbot.
+`arara`, the cool TeX automation tool, is brought to you by Paulo Cereda, Marco Daniel, Brent Longborough, Nicola Talbot and Ben Frank.
 If you want to support TeX development by a donation, the best way to do this is donating to the [TeX Users Group](https://www.tug.org/donate.html).